stoeffel/redux-future/README.md

 import futureMiddleware from 'redux-future';
 ```

 The default export is a middleware function.
-If it receives a future, it will dispatch the resolved value of the future.
-It will not dispatch anything if the future rejects.
+If it receives a future (in a `future` or `payload` propterty), it will dispatch the resolved value of the future (after forking the future).
+It will dispatch the error if one occures.

-If it receives an Flux Standard Action whose `payload` is a future, it will either
+If it receives an Flux Standard Action whose `payload` is a future, it will `fork` and then either

 - dispatch a copy of the action with the resolved value of the future, and set `status` to `success`.
 - dispatch a copy of the action with the rejected value of the future, and set `status` to `error`.

-The middleware returns a future to the caller so that it can wait for the operation to finish before continuing.
-This is especially useful for server-side rendering.
-If you find that a future is not being returned, ensure that all middleware before it in the chain is also returning its `next()` call to the caller.

 ## Using in combination with redux-actions